R-Millager/asr4csd/python_for_asr_tutorial_day4.md

 4. The output will display timestamps and speaker labels.

 > 💡 **Server Note:** Pyannote models are computationally intensive.
-If your PC struggles, consider using university servers. **NOTE TO SELF - MAY NEED TO ADD MORE DETAIL HERE.**
+If your PC struggles, you may need to use a device with higher computing power or university servers.

 ---